 3.4 Customer Grievance Redressal Policy

-Banks must have a well documented Customer Grievance Redressal Policy duly approved by its Board.
-The Policy should be framed based on the broad principles enumerated in para 16 of this circular.
+Banks must have a well documented Customer Grievance Redressal Policy duly approved by their Boards.
+The Policy should be framed based on the broad principles enumerated in paragraph 16 of this circular.

 3.5 Giving publicity to the policies